Skip to content

 The Specific Schools and Their Reapplicant Policies

 Harvard Business School: HBS maintains a formal "reapplicant" category in the traditional MBA program.
 Reapplicants are explicitly asked to describe how they've grown since their last application.
-This is an opportunity to directly address what's changed — it's not a liability.
+This is an opportunity to directly address what's changed.
+It's not a liability.

 Stanford GSB: Stanford does not have a formal reapplicant section in the same way HBS does, but adcoms note prior applications.
 The same logic applies: demonstrate genuine growth and a more compelling story.